five-over-four/gameoflife/README.md

 You can also save your game states into a file or even import a file of your own.
 The only conditions are that the file consists of 0s and 1s in an n x n grid with no spaces, where n is a natural number.

 ## Future plans
-* Mouse dragging support, so you can draw more freely, more easily.
 * One-button insertion of gliders and other standard structures.
+* Possibly dragging the board around.

 (Note that since the gameboard wraps around the edges, small boards are 'smaller' than you may think.)